jmannall/RoomAcoustiCpp/docs/api/interface.md

 ---

 ### `#!cpp void GetOutput(Buffer<>& output)`
 Retrieves the processed output buffer.
+Should be called after all sources have submitted an audio buffer.

 - `output`: Reference to output buffer.

----

-### `#!cpp void UpdateImpulseResponseMode(const bool mode)`
-Sets impulse response mode.

-- `mode`: If true disables all interpolation.

 ---